Why I like electronic music

 The name links to vaporware, the term for products that are announced but never made.
 The music spent most of its brief life on sites like Bandcamp and Soundcloud.
-The folks at Wikipedia consider the major artists to be Chuck Person (now doing interesting experimental stuff as Oneohtrix Point Never), James Ferraro, Saint Pepsi, Blank Banshee and Vektroid (Macintosh Plus).
+The folks at Wikipedia consider the major artists to be Chuck Person (since transformed into Oneohtrix Point Never), James Ferraro, Saint Pepsi, Blank Banshee and Vektroid (Macintosh Plus).
 That seems about right.
 Not everything under this tag is worth hearing.
 Some artists ended up making spa soundtracks as bland as the styles they were mocking.
 Sometimes a cheesy sample is just cheesy.
 And even in music that disregards structure, a little creative coherence goes a long way.

 It's hard to explain what makes you play a vaporwave set.
 Maybe it is a quiet act of social rebellion, because it does hit the spot when you feel disgusted by some part of the consumerist life cycle.
 Maybe you're doing a tedious piece of work for money.
 You've been duped into a bad buy.
 You've just wasted an hour on a “rated” new TV show.
 The telemarketer from yesterday phoned again.
 You walked into a wall of Easter eggs in your supermarket.
 Your post box is crammed with flyers and a sports calendar with a fridge magnet on the back, brought to you by a grinning estate agent.
 A politician in a bespoke suit tells you to tighten your belt.